 The Glassdoor API gives developers access to reviews and rating data.
 You can use the API to build a custom solution for accessing Glassdoor data if you’re a developer.

 Unlocking Glassdoor ratings can give you a competitive advantage in your quest to hire star employees.
-Using one of the methods above, you can access this valuable data and make better hiring decisions.
+Using one of the workforce and headcount planning methods above, you can access this valuable data and make better hiring decisions.

 Why Businesses Should Use Glassdoor